liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 end
 ```

 Doing this makes sure your hidden Inherited Resources `new` and `create` actions are using your form object.
-[According to the docs](https://github.com/activeadmin/activeadmin/blob/master/lib/active_admin/resource_controller/data_access.rb#L126), this method "uses the method_for_build provided by inherited resources", so once you've overwritten that, you also get access to all standard Inherited Resources methods such as `resource` (which will return your form object) and `resource_class`, `parent_path` etc...
+[According to the docs](https://github.com/activeadmin/activeadmin/blob/master/lib/active_admin/resource_controller/data_access.rb#L126), this method "uses the method_for_build provided by inherited resources".
+[The Inherited Resources docs](https://github.com/activeadmin/inherited_resources/blob/master/lib/inherited_resources/base_helpers.rb#L188) say that `method_for_build` "returns the appropriated method to build the resource".
+A `resource` here is the object you're handling in your in your controller.

 #### Handling your params